DevEkode/osu-replayViewer-web/README.md

 * Enjoy

 ## In the future
-* Delete automatically replays after 30 days
 * Like and view counter
 * Report issue for a replay function
 * Show the queue position during processing
 * Deploy osu!replayClient.
 A recording client.
-* Show mods used
 * Show more stats into the view page
 * Profile for players to edit theirs replays
 * Page to compare two replays (with graphs and stats)
 * Use mirror for beatmaps not available on the osu website

 ## Authors